 Orthodontic braces are fixed appliances applied to your teeth to align your bite or straighten crooked teeth.
 Braces can dramatically improve the appearance of your smile, but they also improve the function of your teeth and jaw.
-So there are many reasons braces may be recommended.
-But braces are not just for children, many adults are choosing to get braces to improve their smile.
+There are many reasons braces may be recommended.
+Braces are not just for children, many adults are choosing to get braces to improve their smile.

 There are several different types of braces: